IgnacioCarlucho/deepPID/README.md

 # Deep PID

-Implementation of the Deep PID controller.
-With inverted gradients.
-Both the gym environtm
+This is the implementation of the inverted deep PID algorithm found in the article:

+"An adaptive deep reinforcement learning approach for MIMO PID control of mobile robots"

+submitted to ISA Transactions, currently *under review*.

 ### This repo contains:

 - deep PID controller using tensorflow